Nelson Mandela once said:

 “Education is the best weapon you can use to transform your world.”

-While every country on earth has its own unique education system, it is worth asking which is the best education system in the world, because there can be a huge difference in how every country uses education to arm the younger generation with it.
+While every nation on earth has its own unique education system, it is worth asking which are the countries with the best education system in the world and which is the best teaching country in the world, because there can be a huge difference between the leading countries in education when it comes to their education levels around the world.
 This leaves the most successful and leading nations in the world education rankings ahead of the ones that are struggling.

 You can find the current ranks of all countries, which also indicates the countries with the best education, on the UN Nations Development Programme Page:

-According to the Brookings Institution, the developing world is one hundred years behind developed nations.
+According to the Brookings Institution, the developing world is one hundred years behind developed nations, especially when it comes to countries offering free education at a high level.

 Nations with the best educations systems keep the student-teacher ratio low.
 They also keep their students longer in school and they graduate with the greatest number of learners with a high-quality education.

-So, the question is: which countries are excelling when it comes to education?
-Read on to find out how the rest of the world can emulate their successful strategies and education techniques.
+So, the question is: which countries are excelling when it comes to education and which is the best country for education?
+Read on to find out how the rest of the world can emulate their successful strategies and education techniques to identify what country has the best education system or which is the world’s best education country.

 Australia is one of the best destinations for students who want a quality education.
 It has been placed at the top of the UN Human Development Report.
 100 percent of their kids are enrolled in primary and secondary school.
 And 94 percent of the citizens above 25 years have secondary education.
 The teacher-student ratio in Australia is 14:1.
 The nation supports its teachers by giving them incentives especially those in rural hardship areas.